 You’ll be asked to leave any personal items or bottled water you’re carrying with your porters and approach the gorillas with only your camera.
 You are not allowed to use a flash and it’s best to use a camera that doesn’t make loud clicks, whirring or other mechanical noises.

 - Uganda Wildlife Authority – Gorilla Trekking

 - Experiential Gorilla Safari in Uganda

-When To Go – Best time to go on a Gorilla Safari in Uganda
+When To Go – The best time to go on a Gorilla Safari in Uganda

 Temperature & Weather

-Up the mountain Forest in Bwindi could be very cold especially in the morning & night.
+Up the mountain Forest in Bwindi could be very cold, especially in the morning & night.
 The annual mean temperatures range is 7°C to 20°C with the coldest months being June & July.
-Hence warm clothing are required, plus wet weather gear because Bwindi receives up to 2390mm of rain every year.
-This is centered on during 2 wet seasons, short rains in March- May & heavy rainfall in the months of September-November.
-In Bwindi, rain often falls as long hours of soft drizzle, instead of short tropical deluge.
+Hence warm clothing is required, plus wet weather gear because Bwindi receives up to 2390mm of rain every year.
+This is centred on 2 wet seasons, short rains in March-May & heavy rainfall in the months of September-November.
+In Bwindi, rain often falls as long hours of soft drizzle, instead of the short tropical deluges.
 Our Tour Experts will help you prepare depending on the season.

-Bwindi is located in western Uganda approximately 9 hours drive from the Entebbe International airport.
-For the Experiential Gorilla Safari, you can chose to drive up-to the destination and enjoy the scenic country views or you can take a chattered local flight from Entebbe Airport to Kihihi Airstrip where you’ll picked and drive apporximately 1:45mins to Bwindi.
+Bwindi is located in western Uganda approximately 9 hour drive from the Entebbe International airport.
+For the Experiential Gorilla Safari, you can choose to drive up to the destination and enjoy the scenic country views or you can take a chattered local flight from Entebbe Airport to Kihihi Airstrip where you’ll pick up and drive approximately 1:45mins to Bwindi.

 Bwindi has various gorilla families in different locations, be careful not to select the accommodation not close to the briefing point of the Bwindi Gorilla Trekking Safari.